Reward system: Schizophrenia

 Schizophrenia is associated with deficits in motivation, commonly grouped under other negative symptoms such as reduced spontaneous speech.
-The experience of “liking” is frequently reported to be intact, both behaviorally and neurally, although results may be specific to certain stimuli, such as monetary rewards.
+The experience of "liking" is frequently reported to be intact, both behaviorally and neurally, although results may be specific to certain stimuli, such as monetary rewards.
 Furthermore, implicit learning and simple reward-related tasks are also intact in schizophrenia.
 Rather, deficits in the reward system are apparent during reward-related tasks that are cognitively complex.
 These deficits are associated with both abnormal striatal and OFC activity, as well as abnormalities in regions associated with cognitive functions such as the dorsolateral prefrontal cortex (DLPFC).

 Attention deficit hyperactivity disorder

 In those with ADHD, core aspects of the reward system are underactive, making it challenging to derive reward from regular activities.
 Those with the disorder experience a boost of motivation after a high-stimulation behaviour triggers a release of dopamine.
 In the aftermath of that boost and reward, the return to baseline levels results in an immediate drop in motivation.

+People with more ADHD-related behaviors show weaker brain responses to reward anticipation (not reward delivery), especially in the nucleus accumbens.
+While there is the initial boost of motivation and release of dopamine, as stated above, there is a higher risk of a noticeable drop in motivation.

 Impairments of dopaminergic and serotonergic function are said to be key factors in ADHD.
 These impairments can lead to executive dysfunction such as dysregulation of reward processing and motivational dysfunction, including anhedonia.